saikitan/Run-Run-Run/README.md

 # Run!
 Run!
 Run!

+This is a simple platform game developed using Gosu library in Ruby.<br/>

+## How to play?
+You have to pick up the coins, avoid falling into hole and kill the monster.<br/>
+Speed will increase during the gameplay.<br/>
+Have fun!<br/>

-This is a Ruby project that I did in the university! <br/>
+This is a project I developed during my time in the university so it is pretty simple.
-I will add more feature to this game if I have free time! <br/>
-You also can give me idea on what improvement can be made to this game!

 <br/><br/>
-If there is any copyright issue with the resources used in the game, please contact me at "saikitanproduction@gmail.com".
-I will remove it immediately after verify!
+If there is any copyright issue with the resources used in the game, please contact me and I will remove it immediately after verify!